ardatan/graphql-mesh/website/docs/transforms/encapsulate.md

 sidebar_label: Encapsulate
 ---

-The `encapsulate` transform allow you to easily encapsulate specific schema, into a single field under the root type.
+The `encapsulate` transform allow you to easily encapsulate a specific schema into a single field under the root type.

-That means, if you handler created a schema like that, that is named as `mySchema`:
+For instance, if your handler created a schema like this, named `mySchema`:

 ```graphql
 type Query {